 21 – Museo di San Marco

 21 – Museo di San Marco.
-Established at the end of the 19th century and recently extended, it is located inside the Basilica di San Marco.
+The museum was established at the end of the 19th, it is located inside the Basilica di San Marco, in Venice.

 Recently re-opened, after it underwent a significant extension of the Museum’s floor area; between the Basilica’s vestibule and the former Doge’s “Sala dei Banchetti” (Banquet Hall).